 An 11m-long rigid hull inflatable boat (RHIB) will be carried in the middle of the ship for patrol and transportation missions.
 Launch and recovery of the RHIB will be performed either by the lateral cranes located beside the RHIB or through a hauling ramp located at the rear.
 The vessel’s bridge is placed amidships.

-A hangar located at the aft of the vessel will hold up to two NH90 or one EH101 medium-lift utility helicopter.
+A hangar located at the aft of the vessel can hold up to two NH90 or one EH101 medium-lift utility helicopter.
 A flight deck, which is placed next to the hangar near the stern of the ship, is intended to support the operations of one NH90 or one EH101 helicopter.

 Armament of the PPA-class vessels